dcjh/SMULIT_HACKATHON_2024_JAYOMA_JAYOMART/README.md

 ## Features

+- **Blockchain Security**: ICP blockchain technology ensures that all transactions are secure, transparent, and immutable.
-- **Secure Transactions**: All data transactions are secured using blockchain technology, ensuring transparency and trust.
+- **Decentralized Storage**: CSV data files are stored using IPFS, providing decentralized and reliable storage.
-- **User-Friendly Interface**: Built with React, Jayomart provides a seamless and intuitive user experience.
+- **User-Friendly Interface**: A seamless and intuitive user experience powered by React.
-- **Data Marketplace**: Users can buy and sell data securely, with all transactions recorded on the blockchain.
+- **Data Marketplace**: Users can securely buy and sell CSV data, with all transactions recorded on the blockchain.
-- **Real-Time Data Updates**: The platform ensures that data availability and pricing are updated in real-time.
+- **Real-Time Data Updates**: Ensures data availability and pricing are always up to date.

 ## Tech Stack